Lima Memorial Health System Logo

 Martin KL.
 Vascular disorders.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 669.

 Safier RA, Cleves-Bayon C, Gaesser J. Neurology.
 In: Zitelli BJ, McIntire SC, Nowalk AJ, eds.
-Zitelli and Davis' Atlas of Pediatric Diagnosis.
+Zitelli and Davis' Atlas of Pediatric Physical Diagnosis.
 8th ed.
 Philadelphia, PA: Elsevier; 2023:chap 16.

 BACK TO TOPText only